mnelson4/elijah/plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.7.0 =
+* Tested with Wordpress version 4.9.6
-= 4.6.2 =
+* Added consent to contact checkbox for GDPR compliance = 4.6.2 =
 * Turkish translation update.
 Thanks to Abdullah Manaz!
 Tested up to WordPress 4.6.1.
 = 4.6.1 =